Sty

 A large-scale enclosure for raising pigs is generally called a hog lot.
 Unlike a sty which would be found on a mixed farm, a hog lot is usually a dedicated facility.
 A locked enclosure with confined/restricted movement and freedom to exercise, is known as a boar-stall.

 According to some experts such forced immobilization was believed to elevate cortisol.

+Terminology

+It is sometimes referred to as a hog pen, hog parlor, pigpen, pig parlor, or pig-cote, although pig pen may refer to pens confining pigs that are kept as pets as well.

+"Sty" and "pigsty" are used as derogatory descriptions of dirty, messy areas, the word "sty" deriving from the Proto-Germanic *stiją meaning "filthy hovel."